microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 List all the groups available in an organization, including but not limited to Office 365 Groups.
 This operation returns by default only a subset of the more commonly used properties for each group.
 These _default_ properties are noted in the [Properties](../resources/group.md#properties) section.
 To get properties that are _not_ returned by default, do a [GET operation](group-get.md) for the group and specify the properties in a `$select` OData query option.
 An exception is the **hasMembersWithLicenseErrors** property.
-See an [example](#request-2) of how to use this property.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).